SentinelOne (S) Gains As Market Dips: What You Should Know

-Coming into today, shares of the cybersecurity provider had gained 22.95% in the past month.
-In that same time, the Computer and Technology sector gained 3.62%, while the S&P 500 gained 6.22%.
+Prior to today's trading, shares of the cybersecurity provider had gained 12.03% over the past month.
+This has outpaced the Computer and Technology sector's loss of 1.96% and the S&P 500's gain of 2.61% in that time.

 Wall Street will be looking for positivity from SentinelOne as it approaches its next earnings report date.
-In that report, analysts expect SentinelOne to post earnings of -$0.16 per share.
-This would mark year-over-year growth of 23.81%.
-Our most recent consensus estimate is calling for quarterly revenue of $135.93 million, up 73.69% from the year-ago period.
+On that day, SentinelOne is projected to report earnings of -$0.16 per share, which would represent year-over-year growth of 23.81%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $135.93 million, up 73.69% from the year-ago period.

 S's full-year Zacks Consensus Estimates are calling for earnings of -$0.46 per share and revenue of $638.8 million.
 These results would represent year-over-year changes of +34.29% and +51.31%, respectively.

 It is also important to note the recent changes to analyst estimates for SentinelOne.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 To follow S in the coming trading sessions, be sure to utilize Zacks.com.